crispgm/crispgm.com/doc/about.md

 Since childhood, I have been big fan of magazines about fighter planes and warships.
 Feel free to contact me via email(crispgm at gmail.com) and [Weibo](http://www.weibo.com/crispgm).

+#### Shout out My Voice

+For all protesters in Hong Kong,

+I support __Occupy Central__ movement and admire your courage.
+What you have done shows us how to strive for freedom and democracy.

+No Internet Censorship.

+Unblock Google/YouTube/Facebook/Twitter/Instagram.

+Today I shout out my voice and hope you can win.

 ### Links
 [Doumao Blog](http://doumaomao.github.io/)